 2. Watering: Keep the soil around your Red Haven Peach Tree moist.
 Generally, watering once a week by leaving a hose at the base of the tree for a couple of hours is sufficient.
 Once the soil around the tree has dried, water the tree again.
 During times of extreme heat, your tree may need additional water.

 3. Fertilization: After your tree has been in the ground for 6 weeks, apply 1 lb. of a balanced fertilizer formula, such as 12-12-12.
-In addition, apply ¾ lb. of fertilizer in the Spring before the tree pushes out new growth.
-Repeat this in the Summer and Fall as well.
+In addition, apply ¾ lb. of fertilizer in the spring before the tree pushes out new growth.
+Repeat this in the summer and fall as well.

-Pruning: Your Red Haven Peach tree will need to be pruned the first two years in order to maintain an open center shape and encourage fruit production.
+4. Pruning: Your Red Haven Peach Tree will need to be pruned the first two years in order to encourage fruit production.
 Prune your tree in late winter or early spring using pruning shears and trimming away any broken/dead branches as well as any criss-crossing branches by making your cut right below the dead wood.
 To achieve the open center shape, prune your tree so that the center section has only two or three main branches that will receive plenty of sunlight.

 Tip: Once your tree begins to fruit, thin your peaches out to allow each peach to have 8 inches in space to grow and mature properly.
 Thinning out your peaches will help to increase your overall production.
 Peaches on the top and outside of the tree will likely be ready to pick first.
 They will be fully ripe when there is no green left on the skin and they come off with a slight twist.